We may collect information directly from you in various ways, including: over the phone, via email or

 otherwise in writing or via our IT systems.
 The personal information collected may include the following:

 We will not intentionally or systematically seek to collect, store or otherwise use information about you classed as ‘special categories of data' or 'sensitive data' (for example, information relating to your ethnic origin, health or sexual orientation, criminal history).

-We will process your personal information where necessary for our legitimate interests, as listed below, and where such interests are not overridden by your data protection rights:
+We may process your personal information where necessary for our legitimate interests, where such interests are not overridden by your data protection rights, such as:

 If you have any queries about our use of your personal information please contact our DPO using the details set out in section 8.

 You will not be subject to decisions that will have a significant impact on you based solely on automated decision-making.

 We will only share your personal information with third parties for the purposes stated above, including:

 We may disclose your personal information to third parties in connection with a reorganisation, restructuring, merger, acquisition, sale or transfer of assets.
 Less commonly, we may process and share your personal data with third parties where it is needed to protect your interests (or someone else's interests) and you are not capable of giving your consent.

 Transferring your personal information outside the European Economic Area